jmpews/Dobby/Plugins/MachOStaticPatcher/README.md

 make -j4
 ```

-final, you will find the `MachOStaticPatcher` executable
+final, you found the `MachOStaticPatcher` executable

 #### 2 Build `RuntimeSupport` Library

-The RuntimeSupport library will do some auxiliary work and provide interface function(ZzReplaceStatic).
+The `RuntimeSupport` library do some auxiliary work and provide interface function(ZzReplaceStatic).

 You can use any one way below.

-**Choice 1:** Build RuntimeSupport as library
+**Choice 1:** Build `RuntimeSupport` as the library

 ```
 cd HookZz/Plugins/MachOStaticPatcher/RuntimeSupport